 For many Sri Lankan SMEs, gratuity is one of the most misunderstood yet legally required components of employee compensation.
 While it may not come up every month like EPF or ETF, it plays a crucial role in long-term employee retention and financial planning.

 Calculating gratuity manually can be tedious, especially for businesses with multiple employees, incomplete records, or evolving salary histories.
-This is where payroll and HR software becomes more than just a convenience, it becomes an essential tool for accuracy, compliance, and employee trust.
+This is where payroll and HR software becomes more than just a convenience, turning into an essential tool for accuracy, compliance, and employee trust.

 Here are five clear benefits of using payroll and HR software to manage and calculate gratuity.